willy-wagtail/windfarm/README.md

 This is the Pexaparks technical test.
 The requirements are copied into REQUIREMENTS.md

+## Deployment

+App is deployed to Vercel from git.
+Visit it at https://windfarm.vercel.app/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.